Battle of Mohi: Aftermath

-With the royal army destroyed at Mohi, the Mongols led by Kadan hunted the Hungarian king.
+With the royal army destroyed at Muhi, the Mongols led by Kadan hunted the Hungarian king.
 The town of Pest was taken and burnt down.
 Esztergom was attacked and most of its population killed but the citadel was not taken as larger sieges were avoided given the aim of capturing the king.
 The Mongols systematically occupied the Great Hungarian Plains, the slopes of the northern Carpathian Mountains, and Transylvania.
 Where they found local resistance, they killed the population.
 Where the locals offered no resistance, they forced the men into servitude in the Mongol army.
 Hungary lay in ruins, and widespread hysteria spread across all of Europe.
 Nearly half of the inhabited places had been destroyed by the invading armies.
 Around 15 to 25 percent of the population was lost, mostly in lowland areas, especially in the Alföld, in the southern reaches of the Hungarian plain in the area now called the Banat, and in southern Transylvania.

 With no safe place left in Hungary, Béla was chased down to Dalmatia.
 The royal family finally escaped to Austria to seek help from Béla's archenemy Duke Frederick, who arrested them, extorted an enormous ransom in gold and forced the king to cede three western counties to Austria.
 It was at this point that King Béla and some of his retinue fled southwest, through Hungarian-controlled territory, to the Adriatic coast and the island fortress of Trogir, where they stayed until the Mongols withdrew.
-The Mongols seized the Hungarian royal seal and used it to issue bogus decrees that kept many Hungarians vulnerable to exploitation.
 Meanwhile, the rest of Europe was horrified by the defeat and subsequent devastation of Hungary, creating a wave of fear and panic that spread to the Atlantic.

-Surviving members of the royal retinue, mostly those who had not arrived at the battle of Mohi in time to participate, along with a number of disorganized irregulars consisting mostly of armed peasants, employed guerrilla tactics to harass the Mongol troops, occasionally engaging them in open battle.
+Surviving members of the royal retinue, mostly those who had not arrived at the battle of Muhi in time to participate, along with a number of disorganized irregulars consisting mostly of armed peasants, employed guerrilla tactics to harass the Mongol troops, occasionally engaging them in open battle.
 However, these attempts were met by massacres by the ruthless Subutai, which stalled any guerrilla attempts in their tracks.
 The Mongols often bypassed strong points and devastated the nearby agricultural fields and irrigation systems, which later led to a mass starvation.
 Some modern historians have claimed that well-fortified castles were impenetrable to the Mongol army given that five stone castles located east of the Danube survived the invasion.
 Such claims were contradicted by other historians who highlighted the skill of siege warfare of the Mongol army against similar fortifications.
 Rather, the movement speed of the Mongol troops and the hunt for the Hungarian king did not open up possibilities for longer sieges.